Gissio/radpro/README.md

 * For improved measurement, align the Geiger-Müller tube to the holes of the back case using a heat gun/glue gun if the tube is mounted vertically.
 Be careful, as the tube's glass is very delicate.
 * Some AA rechargeable batteries have low-profile caps that don't make electrical contact with the battery holder.
 To fix this problem, apply solder on the battery holder's pads.
 * To increase the buzzer's volume, drill a hole on the back case in front of the buzzer.
-* The FS2011 is able to charge Ni-MH batteries if you add a female USB port and connect its GND and +5V port to the 0V and 5V pad of the electronics board.
+* The device is able to charge Ni-MH batteries if you add a female USB port and connect its GND and +5V port to the 0V and 5V pad of the electronics board.

 ## Installation on other devices

-Currently, Rad Pro supports the FS2011 radiation meter.
-If you would like to contribute to this project to add support other devices, please contact me.
+Currently, Rad Pro supports the FS2011/FS9000/NR-950/YT-203B radiation meter.
+If you would like to contribute to this project and add support for other devices, please contact me.

 ## Usage